ValiDate: Struggling Singles in Your Area

 ValiDate: Struggling Singles in Your Area is a romance visual novel and dating simulator developed and published by Veritable Joy Studios.
 The game follows 13 characters as they navigate love, friendship and adulthood in Jercy City.
 ValiDate is the debut title of developer Veritable Joy Studios.

 The first volume was released for Steam, Itch.io, and Xbox One on September 29, 2022, and later for Nintendo Switch on October 13, 2022.
-It was named one of the top 22 Indie Games to Look Forward to in 2022 by Polygon.

 Plot

 ValiDate is a visual novel and dating sim where players interact as 13 creatives living in the fictional Jercy City area, as they navigate "9-to-5s, quarter-life crises, and harsh truths millennials must navigate in their 20s".
 The game features a cast of Black and brown characters, with different body types, backgrounds, and sexualities.
 The characters weave in and out of each other's routes, with varying levels of success depending on their unique dynamics.

 Characters

 ValiDates first volume launched with four playable characters: